Table of Contents

 The only limitation of this system is that the visual formatting is fairly strict.
 It’s similar to Obsidian in that you can’t do much customisation of layout or styling.
 It does however include all the “standard” features like link previews, sliding windows, a visual graph, and (of course) backlinks between pages.

-Here's an built with Roam Garden.
+Here’s an example website built with Roam Garden.
 As Roam Research grows, I expect services of this nature will develop alongside it.

 What Gardens are Not